Kriya Yoga

 Receiving initiation

-Summary of a Kriya lineage
+The Kriya lineage

 Some of Lahiri Mahasaya’s Disciples

-My lineage is from the Self-Realization Fellowship, but I have heard of many other lineages and wish to honor them all!
 After retiring from his clerical work with the Indian postal service, Lahiri Mahasaya had a constant flow of devotees, disciples, and visitors in his humble home in Varanasi.
 Even his wife became his devotee during their householder years when she witnessed a siddhi (yogic power) in action, while he was in meditation.
 This was chronicled in Autobiography of a Yogi, when Yogananda visited her.
 Each subsequent disciple has kept a lineage as true to the teachings as they could muster, but certainly there have developed stylistic variations to the Kriya Yoga technique.
 Many paths exist to self-realization, and each devotee must find the path that resonates with their constitution, whether devotional or intellectual, each devotee must find their path!
 After a brief overview of some of the most notable disciples of Lahiri Mahasaya, I will expound on the differences in their approach to the spiritual path.

 Swami Sri Yukteswar